 Myelosuppression

-Advise patients to immediately contact their healthcare provider for fever, other signs of infection, unusual bruising, bleeding, tiredness or pallor [see Warnings and Precautions (5.1)].
+Advise patients that ZEPZELCA can cause myelosuppression.
+Inform patients about the signs and symptoms of myelosuppression and to immediately contact their healthcare provider if signs or symptoms occur [see Warnings and Precautions (5.1)].

 Hepatotoxicity

-Advise patients to contact their healthcare provider immediately for signs and symptoms suggestive of hepatotoxicity [see Warnings and Precautions (5.2)].
+Advise patients that ZEPZELCA can cause hepatotoxicity and to contact their healthcare provider immediately if signs or symptoms occur [see Warnings and Precautions (5.2)].

 Extravasation Resulting in Tissue Necrosis

-Advise patients to contact their healthcare provider immediately for signs and symptoms of extravasation.
+Advise patients that administration of ZEPZELCA through a central venous catheter is recommended because extravasation of ZEPZELCA can cause skin and soft tissue injury, including necrosis requiring debridement.
+Advise patients to contact their healthcare provider immediately for signs or symptoms of extravasation.
 The time to onset of necrosis after extravasation may vary [see Warnings and Precautions (5.3)].

 Rhabdomyolysis

-Advise patients to contact their healthcare provider immediately for signs and symptoms of rhabdomyolysis [see Warnings and Precautions (5.4)].
+Advise patients that rhabdomyolysis has been reported with the use of ZEPZELCA and to contact their healthcare provider immediately for signs and symptoms of rhabdomyolysis [see Warnings and Precautions (5.4)].

 Embryo-Fetal Toxicity